 My smoothie formula is actually very simple and pretty much looks like this:

 - Healthy fats

 - Few Fruits

-Let’s look closely at each of these categories.
-I’ll try to explain the logic behind my choices and what I used for this particular smoothie.
+Let’s look closely at each of these categories where I’ll try to explain the logic behind my choices and what ingredients I used for this particular smoothie.

-What I used – coconut butter, avocado, hemp seeds, raw cream.
+What I used – coconut butter, avocado, hemp seeds, sour cream.

-Healthy fats are a very important part of all my smoothie recipes.
-Healthy fats come with some many associated health benefits that you just can’t ignore them.
+Healthy fats are a very important part of all the smoothies that I’m making.
+Healthy fats come with so many associated health benefits that you just can’t ignore them.
 But here’s one trick … you have to make sure that you’re using only the best and natural sources of healthy fats, unprocessed or processed as little as possible.